Join Our Mailing List

 What if I am not a citizen or permanent resident of the United States or Canada?

-All AMS members are eligible to receive the Cohen/RIPM Award.
+All early-career AMS members are eligible to receive the Alfred Einstein Award.
 If you are not yet a member of the AMS, we invite you to join here.

-How do I know if a publication was published in the “preceding three calendar years”?
+How do I know if a publication was published in the “preceding calendar year”?

-Eligibility for the Cohen/RIPM Award is determined by the copyright date found on the imprint of a nominated publication.
-For instance, the 2024 Cohen/RIPM Award award considers works published in 2021, 2022, and 2023.
+Eligibility for the Alfred Einstein Award is determined by the copyright date found on the imprint of a nominated publication.
+For instance, the 2025 Alfred Einstein Award award considers works published in 2024.

 Can I nominate my own work for consideration?